NREL/tyche/docs/cheat-sheet.rst

 Including the Offset value in the *parameters* dataset creates a user reference that makes it easier to access parameter values when defining the technology model.

-Technology model Python file
+Technology model Python file <move to top and put below discussion of Jupyter model>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The technology model is a Python file (.py) which is user defined and contains methods for calculating capital cost, fixed cost, production (the actual output amount), and any metrics of interest, using the content of the *designs* and *parameters* datasets.
 Table 4 describes methods that must be included in the technology model Python file.
 The names of the methods are user-defined and must match the contents of the *functions* dataset, discussed below.
 Additional methods can be included in the technology model, if necessary, but the methods in Table 4 are required.
-All return values for the required methods must be formatted as numpy “stacks” of values; for more information, see the numpy documentation.
+All return values for the required methods must be formatted as numpy “stacks” of values; for more information, see the numpy documentation.<Give that Numpy documentation is quite long (reference is 2000 pages; user manual is 500 pages), this is not very useful.
+Need to briefly explain how these stacks are set up, how they are used, and why vectorization is so powerful here.>

 **Table 4:** Methods required within the technology model Python file.
 Method names are user-defined and should match the contents of the functions dataset.
 Additional methods can be defined within the technology model as necessary._

   ========================== ====================================================================================================== ==========================================================
   Recommended Method Name    Parameters                                                                                             Returns
   ========================== ====================================================================================================== ==========================================================
-  capital_cost               scale, parameter                                                                                       Capital cost(s) for each type of capital in the technology.
+  capital_cost <Def also for Discount(rate, time) and npv(rate, time)>               scale, parameter                                                                                       Capital cost(s) for each type of capital in the technology.
   fixed_cost                 scale, parameter                                                                                       Annual fixed cost(s) of operating the technology.
   production                 scale, capital, lifetime, fixed, input, parameter                                                      Calculated actual (not ideal) output amount(s).
   metrics                    scale, capital, lifetime, fixed, input_raw, input, input_price, output_raw, output, cost, parameter    Calculated technology metric value(s).